JeschkeLab/DeerLab/docsrc/source/uncertainty.rst

     def fitfcn(V):
         Vmodel = lambda par: K@dd_gauss(r,par)
-        parfit,_,_ = fitparamodel(V,Vmodel,r,K)
+        fit = fitparamodel(V,Vmodel,r,K)
-        return parfit
+        return fit.param

     bootuq = bootan(fitfcn,Vexp,Vfit,samples=1000,verbose=True);

-The output ``bootuq`` is again a :ref:`UncertQuant` object that can be used as described above to evaluate confidence intervals at different confidence levels, e.g the 50%, 75% and 95% confidence intervals:
+The output ``bootuq`` is again a :ref:`UncertQuant` object that can be used as described above to evaluate confidence intervals at different confidence levels, e.g the 50% and 95% confidence intervals:

 .. code-block:: python

     parfit_ci50 = bootuq.ci(50)
-    parfit_ci75 = bootuq.ci(75)
     parfit_ci95 = bootuq.ci(95)

-The bootstrapped distributions for each parameter can be accessed by using the ``paruq.pardist()`` method, e.g.if the modulation depth is the second fit parameter:
+The bootstrapped distributions for each parameter can be accessed by using the ``pardist()`` method, e.g.if the modulation depth is the second fit parameter:

 .. code-block:: python